 For each pair p of quantifiers, we thus fitted models with three parameters: α_p determined the rate of acceptance of NO items, β_p determined the rate of acceptance of YES items, and γ_p determined where in the range between YES and NO we find the TARGET items.
-For details on the analysis to follow, see the supplemental material.
+For details on the analysis to follow, see §A.